-While their focus on small-scale financing and services ensures moderate risks and stable earnings, Savings Banks also benefit from cooperating
+While their focus on small-scale financing and services ensures moderate risks and stable earnings, Savings Banks also benefit from cooperating within the Group and with the Landesbanken.
+Division of labour increases operational efficiency in areas such as back office and IT services, or the joint use of risk assessment models.

-Members of the Group share the mutual trademarks sand 'Sparkasse'.
-And in the event of economic difficulties, Savings Banks assist each other at regional or supra-regional level to ensure the continued existence of an institution through the Group's Institution Protection Scheme.
+Members of the Group share the mutual trademarks is and 'Sparkasse'.
+And in the event of economic difficulties, Savings Banks assist each other at regional or supra-regional level to ensure the continued existence of an institution through the Group's Institutional Protection Scheme.